micael-vicente/mv-awesome-monitor/README.md

 ### Create a new Job

-If the job is created with `enabled` set as true, the job won't be scheduled until it is updated to true.
+If the job is created with `enabled` set as false, the job won't be scheduled until it is updated to true.

 `POST /api/v1/jobs`